Night of Thunder (horse)

-Night of Thunder (foaled 12 March 2011) is an Irish-bred, British-trained Thoroughbred racehorse.
+Night of Thunder (foaled 12 March 2011) is an Irish-bred, British-trained Thoroughbred racehorse and breeding stallion.
 In May 2014, he won the 2000 Guineas.
 He failed to win again as a three-year-old but finished second in both the St James's Palace Stakes and the Queen Elizabeth II Stakes and third in the Prix du Moulin.
 On his four-year-old debut, he won the Lockinge Stakes.

 Background

 Night of Thunder is a chestnut colt with a white star and two white socks bred in Ireland by Frank Dunne.
 He was sired by Dubawi, a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine, and Poet's Voice.

 As a yearling, Night of Thunder was sent to the Tattersalls sales, where he was bought for 32,000 guineas by representatives of Rabbah Bloodstock.
 Night of Thunder entered into the ownership of Saeed Manana and was sent into training with Richard Hannon Sr. at East Everleigh in Wiltshire.